KlausPopp/Moddy/docs/tutorials/6_vthread_remote_controlled.rst

 - Thread execptions and assertions

 This demo demonstrates remote controlable vThreads.
-The *myRCThread* is instantiated with the *remoteControlled* attribute, which means it will have a *threadControlPort*, through which it can be started and stopped.
+The *myRCThread* is instantiated with the *remoteControlled* attribute, which means it will have a *_thread_control_port*, through which it can be started and stopped.

 The *Stim* object starts and kills the *myRCThread*.